tech-angels/moci/README.md

   MOCI - MOdular Continuous Integration.

-  Project aims to be as flexble as possble, enclosing all project type or version control system specific functionalties in modules.
+  Project aims to be as flexible as possible, enclosing all project type or version control system specific functionalties in modules.

   * each *Project* have one or more *Project Instances*
-  * each *Project* have one ore more *Test Suites*
+  * each *Project* have one or more *Test Suites*

   So when new commit arrives, and you have 3 test suites in project, they can be run all simultanuesly if you have set up 3 or more project instances.
 Project *Notifications* will be fired when all test suites are run for given commit.